Hellcome/wallhaven-scripts/README.md

 <h2>Savethis</h2>

+Change your wallpaper dir in comment line.
-If you happen upon an awesome image that you want to keep, run the ./savethis script to save it to your wallpaper dir.
+If you happen upon an awesome image that you want to keep, run the ./savethis.sh to save it to your wallpaper dir.

 <h2>Features</h2>